dtodd-wipeos/Odoo-Stressor/readme.md

 Currently, the only availabe stress option is performing heavy searches on models known to have a lot of rows.
 More may be added in the future

+## Requirements

+Everything is part of the python standard library, go nuts!

 ## Usage

 There are multiple ways that this program can be used, but ultimately they both do the same thing.